Puntalytics/Puntalytics.github.io/puntr_package.md

 library(puntr)
 ```

-You can find a .rds files of all punts from each season 1999-2019 [here](https://github.com/Puntalytics/puntr/tree/master/data)
+You can find .rds files of all punts from each season 1999-2019 [here](https://github.com/Puntalytics/puntr/tree/master/data)